 While an EQ was originally intended as a corrective tool, its uses go far beyond that, and an entire book could probably be written on solely creative ways to use EQ as a way to color your songwriting and create interest in your sonic mix.

 The world of equalization is both exciting and difficult to master.
 If you’re interested in learning about the different types of EQ, practices and common use-cases then look no further, we break down everything you need to know here.

 Vocal EQ Chart (Your Vocal EQ Cheat Sheet)

 This vocal EQ cheat sheet to serve as a guideline for EQ’ing vocals in a mix.
 The keyword here is ‘guideline’, and hence should only serve as a rough guide to help you identify the important frequency areas to pay attention to.

 Take into consideration that the following will affect the approximation of the key frequency areas

-- The gender and age of your singer
+- The sex and age of your singer

-- The natural timbre of the vocalist’s vocal chords
+- The biological timbre of the vocalist’s vocal cords

 Breaking Down The Vocal EQ Chart